Legal and compliance

 Data Protection Impact Assessment

 Art.
-22 nLPD.
+22 revised FADP.
 An assessment of how SkinID processes personal data, what risks exist, and what measures mitigate those risks.

 SkinID is a Swiss authentication platform that uses a subdermal NFC cryptographic implant as a universal identity key.
 Users scan their hand to authenticate across digital and physical environments.